williamcotton/guish/README.md

 This is an exploratory project in nature, seeing how text input and GUI input can complement each other in a novel manner.

-I do a lot of data science and hop between the command line, Jupyter notebooks, R Studio, and VS Code, but there's something unsatifactory about all of them.
+I do a lot of data science and hop between the command line, Jupyter notebooks, R Studio, and VS Code, but there's something unsatisfactory about all of them.
 Embedding a SQL query in another language like R puts the SQL in a secondary position.
 The command line keeps every language on the same level but is a rather poor interface for writing code.
 This application attempts to bridge the gap.

 Updates to the prompt are parsed into an AST and used to update the GUI.
 Updates in the GUI are used to build an AST to update the prompt.

-Instead of writting something like this into the line editor,
+Instead of writing something like this into the line editor,

 ```sh
 pg -d test_database -c 'SELECT * from test_table;' | tsvtocsv | ggplot 'ggplot(df, aes(as.Date(date), value)) +